Umineko When They Cry: Release history

 The first game of the Umineko When They Cry visual novel series, titled Legend of the Golden Witch, was first released on August 17, 2007 at Comiket 72.
 The second game Turn of the Golden Witch was released on December 31, 2007 at Comiket 73, and the third game Banquet of the Golden Witch was released on August 16, 2008 at Comiket 74.
 The fourth game Alliance of the Golden Witch was released on December 29, 2008 at Comiket 75.
 The first game in the Umineko no Naku Koro ni Chiru series, entitled End of the Golden Witch, was first released on August 15, 2009 at Comiket 76.
 The sixth game Dawn of the Golden Witch was released on December 30, 2009 at Comiket 77.
 The seventh game Requiem of the Golden Witch was released at Comiket 78 on August 14, 2010.
 The eighth game Twilight of the Golden Witch was released at Comiket 79 on December 31, 2010.
 A fan disc titled Umineko no Naku Koro ni Tsubasa was released the same day as Twilight.
 A second fan disc titled Umineko no Naku Koro ni Hane was released at Comiket 81 on December 31, 2011.
 MangaGamer released the Windows games on Steam and GOG.com in two parts, Question and Answer arcs, respectively.
-The release features original Ryūkishi07 sprites as well as new sprites by Kei Natsumi.
+The release features original Ryūkishi07 sprites as well as new sprites based on Kei Natsumi's art from the manga.